mikelee1313/SPO-Retention--Records/README.md

 ### What It Does

 - Connects to multiple SharePoint Online sites
-- Scans all non-hidden lists for locked record items
+- Scans all non-hidden lists for items with compliance flags
-- Identifies items locked with compliance flags (7, 519)
+- Identifies items with any non-null, non-zero compliance flags
 - Unlocks items using the SharePoint REST API
 - Provides detailed logging and progress tracking
 - Handles SharePoint throttling automatically